FM-UWB

 FM-UWB is a modulation scheme using double FM: low-modulation index digital FSK followed by high-modulation index analog FM to create a constant envelope UWB signal.
 FDMA techniques at the subcarrier level may be exploited to accommodate multiple users.
 The system is intended for low (10–50 kbit/s) and medium (50–250 kbit/s) bit rate, and short-range WPAN systems.
 The technology, developed at CSEM, is paving the way for true low-power LDR-UWB communication devices.
-FM-UWB is an optional mode in the IEEE802.15.6 Body Area Network (BAN) standard.
+FM-UWB is an optional mode in the IEEE 802.15.6 Body Area Network (BAN) standard.